diegomarquez/side-scrolling-shooting-game/README.md

 							- Flashing red or something
 					- Delete currently selected Game Object
 					- Default to 'First' update group, as it isn't a very important setting
-						- Condider hiding the option completely to remove clutter
+						- Consider hiding the option completely to remove clutter
 				- Bottom Right
 					- Viewport and layers editing (current implementation)
 					- Remove the selection toggle, that functionality moves to the Game Object creation section